thoughtbot/guides/working-together/README.md

     [panic attacks](https://en.wikipedia.org/wiki/Panic_attack).
     - If you're unable to share an overview or topic, at least share the tone: congratulatory, informational, disciplinary, etc.
+      - You could also consider setting the invitation as private or sharing context via a separate message.
     - Descriptive invitations also provide a
       [curb cut effect](https://en.wikipedia.org/wiki/Curb_cut_effect) of
       helping people decide whether they should attend.